alt: Illustration representing a code refactor concept (decorative)

 Speaker Note: Connect the talk to *Range*: reinforce that broad, transferable skills and experimentation across contexts create long-term advantage, especially as tools and stacks churn.

 Speaker Note: Stress modeling and explicit contracts—these abstractions unlock stack transitions with minimal friction.
+Systems thinking survives tool churn: the boundaries, contracts, and failure modes are the same across stacks; only the frameworks, protocols, and mitigations differ.

 Speaker Note: Anchor technical decisions in value; outcome fluency differentiates senior progression.